On infinitely generated homology of Torelli groups: Auxiliary spectral sequences and

 Here $\PMod(S_g\setminus N)$ is the \textit{pure mapping class group} of~$S_g\setminus N$, that is, the subgroup of~$\Mod(S_g\setminus N)$ consisting of all mapping classes that stabilize every puncture of~$S_g\setminus N$.
 Obviously, $\PMod(S_g\setminus N)$ is the direct product of the groups~$\PMod(Y_i)$ over all connected components~$Y_i$ of~$S_g\setminus N$.
 We put

 Obviously, the action of~$\BP(N)$ on~$C_*^N$ is trivial.
-Therefore, $C_*^N$ is the chain complex of $H_N$-modules.
-Let $\hE^*_{*,*}(\fN)$ be the Cartan--Leray spectral sequence for the action of~$H_N$ on~$C_*^N$.
-By Fact~\ref{fact_natural}, the homomorphism~$j_N$ induces the morphism of spectral sequences
+Therefore, $C_*^N$ is a chain complex of $H_N$-modules.
+Let $\hE^*_{*,*}(\fN)$ be the spectral sequence from Section~\ref{section_CL} for the action of~$H_N$ on~$C_*^N$.
+By Fact~\ref{fact_natural}, the homomorphism~$j_N$ induces a morphism of spectral sequences

 It is not hard to see that the spectral sequence~$\hE^*_{*,*}(\fN)$ and the morphism~$J_{\fN}$ are independent (up to a canonical isomorphism) of the choice of a multicurve $N\in\fN$.
-Indeed, if $N'$ is another multicurve in~$\fN$, then for any mapping class $f\in\I_g$ taking $N$ to~$N'$, the conjugation by~$f$ yields a natural isomorphism from the Cartan--Leray spectral sequence for the action of~$H_N$ on~$C_*^N$ to the Cartan--Leray spectral sequence for the action of~$H_{N'}$ on~$C_*^{N'}$, and this isomorphism is independent of the choice of~$f$.
+Indeed, if $N'$ is another multicurve in~$\fN$, then for any mapping class $f\in\I_g$ taking $N$ to~$N'$, the conjugation by~$f$ yields a natural isomorphism from the spectral sequence for the action of~$H_N$ on~$C_*^N$ to the spectral sequence for the action of~$H_{N'}$ on~$C_*^{N'}$, and this isomorphism is independent of the choice of~$f$.